Updated September 12, 2023

 - Accidents.
 In many cases, overdoses are unintentional.
 A person may be taking more and more of a substance because their body has built up a tolerance.
 They need more drugs or alcohol to get the high they’re seeking.
 That can lead to too much in their system.
 They may also take drugs that have unknown substances in them, such as heroin laced with fentanyl, which can lead to an overdose.
 Individuals who are using increasing amounts of drugs or engaging in ever-more reckless behavior can be at risk.

-The first step to take if someone you know has overdosed is seeking immediate medical attention.
-If you find your loved one unresponsive or in medical distress, immediately call 911 and let the dispatcher know that you suspect the possibility of drugs.
+The first step to take if someone you know has overdosed is to seek immediate medical attention.
+If you find your loved one unresponsive or in medical distress, immediately call 911 and let the dispatcher know you suspect the possibility of drugs.
 Provide as many details as you can and follow the operator’s instructions while waiting for EMTs to arrive.

-If you suspect that you may have taken enough drugs to overdose, call for help immediately.
-If someone you trust is with you and they are sober, ask them to call 911.
+If you suspect you may have taken enough drugs to overdose, call for help immediately.
+If someone you trust is with you and they’re sober, ask them to call 911.
 If you’re alone, call 911 and tell the operator quickly what happened and provide an address if you can.